ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

 `clickhouse-jdbc` implements the standard JDBC interface.
 Being built on top of [clickhouse-client](/docs/en/integrations/clickhouse-client-local.md), it provides additional features like custom type mapping, transaction support, and standard synchronous `UPDATE` and `DELETE` statements, etc., so that it can be easily used with legacy applications and tools.

-`clickhouse-jdbc` API is synchronous, and generally, it has more overheads(e.g., SQL parsing and type mapping/conversion, etc.).
+`clickhouse-jdbc` API is synchronous, and generally, it has more overhead (e.g. SQL parsing and type mapping and conversion).
 Consider [clickhouse-client](/docs/en/integrations/clickhouse-client-local.md) when performance is critical or if you prefer a more direct way to access ClickHouse.

 ### Environment requirements